-Collective bargaining done in good faith should result in a mutually beneficial agreement that metamorphoses into an enduring trust, confidence, relationship building, and partnerships among the Social Dialogue Partners.
+Collective bargaining done in good faith should result in a mutually beneficial agreement that metamorphoses into enduring trust, confidence, relationship building, and partnerships between the social dialogue partners.

-The International Labour Organization (ILO) Convention 154 defines collective bargaining as all negotiations which take place between an employer, a group of employers or one or more employers' organizations on the one hand, and one or more workers' organizations on the other for: -
+International Labour Organization (ILO) Convention 154 (ILO, 1981) defines collective bargaining as all negotiations that take place between an employer, a group of employers, or one or more employer organizations on the one hand, and one or more worker organizations, on the other, for

-Determining working conditions and terms of employment; and or
+determining working conditions and terms of employment; and (or)

-Regulating relations between employers or their organizations and a workers' organization
+regulating relations between employers or their organizations and a workers organization.

-Article 8 of the convention also categorically states - "The measures taken to promote collective bargaining shall not be so conceived, or applied as to hamper the freedom of collective bargaining."
-This definition assumes that the negotiation process shall involve a group representing the employees and another group representing the employer on the bargaining table.
+Article 8 of the convention also categorically states that “the measures taken with a view to promoting collective bargaining shall not be so conceived or applied as to hamper the freedom of collective bargaining.”
+This definition assumes that the negotiation process will involve a group representing the employees and another group representing the employer on the bargaining table.
 The representatives of the workers in the majority of cases are elected union officials.
-On the other hand, the employers appoint their representatives, who they usually designate as management staff, assigned to manage industrial relations in trust for the enterprise's owners.
+On the other hand, the employers appoint their representatives, who they usually designate as management staff assigned to manage industrial relations in trust for the enterprise’s owners.

-Within the collective bargaining contextual framework, parties are encouraged not to do anything which could hinder, and by extension, not to embark on any voyage that would hamper the freedom it was supposed to confer.
-The measures and principles underlying collective bargaining shall not be so contrived by either party to jeopardize the joint efforts and interests of parties in the process of collective bargaining.
+Within the collective bargaining contextual framework, parties are encouraged not to do anything that could hinder, or by extension, to embark on any voyage that would hamper the freedom it was supposed to confer.
+The measures and principles underlying collective bargaining will not be so contrived by either party to jeopardize the joint efforts and interests of parties in the process of collective bargaining.

-Flowing from the ILO standpoint, collective bargaining has become an internationally acclaimed tool used as a legal instrument by which employers and management representatives manage the interactions, which takes place among the duo.
-Additionally, collective bargaining also should spell out the followings:
+Flowing from the ILO standpoint, collective bargaining has become an internationally acclaimed tool used as a legal instrument with which employers and management representatives manage the interactions that take place between the duo.
+Collective bargaining should also spell out the following objectives:

-Determine the net worth of the employees' inputs, which supports the company operations.
+Determine the net worth of the employees’ inputs that support the company operations.

 Prescribe the rights of management and the union.